zebox/registry-admin/Readme.md

 ### Registry Admin

-This  project allows manage repositories, images and users access  for self-hosted private docker registry with web UI.
+The RegistryAdmin project is a tool that allows users to manage access to a private Docker registry.
-Main idea for implement this project to make high-level API for management user access to private registry and restrict their action (push/pull) for specific repositories (only with `token` auth) based on [official](https://docs.docker.com/registry/) private docker registry [image](https://hub.docker.com/_/registry).
+It provides a web-based user interface for managing repositories, images, and user access, and allows users to authenticate using either `password`.
+The main goal of the project is to provide a high-level API for managing user access to a private registry, and to restrict user actions (such as push and pull) for specific repositories based on the [official](https://docs.docker.com/registry/) private Docker registry [image](https://hub.docker.com/_/registry).
-But someone need simple management to registry without split access to repositories.
-RegistryAdmin allows use either `password` or `token` authentication scheme for access management, depending on your task.
-This application can be deployed with existed private registry for add access management UI tools to it.
+This can be useful for users who want to have more control over their registry and who want to be able to manage access to it more easily.

 Web user interface create with [React-Admin](https://marmelab.com/react-admin) framework and [MUI](https://mui.com/) components.